venkatbanday/Construction-Oversight-and-Strategic-Realignment/README.md

 # Construction-Oversight-and-Strategic-Realignment

-Objective:

-To realign an over-budget and delayed three-storey construction project by addressing design inefficiencies and execution flaws.

-•	Highlights:
+**Construction Project Overview**

+The project involves constructing a three-story building.
+All designs, layouts, permissions, and approvals are in place.
+Although the project has started, it remains incomplete and has exceeded the original budget.

+**Steps Taken**

+We conducted a comprehensive analysis of the entire process from start to finish.
+In our review, we identified several alternatives, including design modifications, the possibility of adding another floor, and changes to contractors.

+In construction projects, especially those involving fixed parameters such as time, scope, and cost, it is crucial to avoid modifications during execution to achieve the desired outcomes.
+The primary reason for the failure of such projects often stems from allowing changes, which in turn affects all key factors: time, cost, and scope.

+Construction Oversight and Strategic Realignment

-• Audited the entire project for scope creep, vendor inefficiencies, and budget leaks.
+Audited an underperforming 3-storey build project for scope creep and budget leaks.

-• Recommended design changes, vendor replacement, and the addition of an extra floor.

-• Introduced a strategy aligned with the triple constraint model (scope, cost, and time).
+Proposed design & vendor revisions aligned with the fixed triple constraint model.

-Impact:

-Prevented further overruns, restored strategic direction, and enabled timely project recovery.
+Enabled recovery path aligned with delivery timeline.